 Cape Agulhas Municipality is committed to a system of waste management that will see the least possible amount of waste going to modern engineered landfills.
-Education, law enforcement and material recovery and treatment plants will achieve this.
+This will be achieved through the use of education, law enforcement and material recovery and treatment plants.
 New and emerging technologies, where applicable and affordable, will also play a part in overall waste management.

 The Waste Management Strategic Objectives for Cape Agulhas Municipality on which this Plan is based, commits the municipality to:

-- Create an atmosphere in which the environment and natural resources of the region are conserved and protected. - Develop a communication/information/education strategy to help ensure acceptance of 'ownership' of the strategic objectives among members of the public and industry throughout the municipality and to promote co-operative community action. - Provide a framework to address the municipality's growing problem of was te management in accordance with best prevailing norms, financial capacity and best environmental practice. - Provide solutions for the three main objectives: - > The avoidance of waste generation; - > The reduction of waste volumes; and - > The safe disposal and management of waste.
+- Create an atmosphere in which the environment and natural resources of the region are conserved and protected. - Develop a communication/information/education strategy to help ensure acceptance of 'ownership' of the strategic objectives among members of the public and industry throughout the municipality and to promote co-operative community action. - Provide a framework to address the municipality's growing problem of was te management in accordance with best prevailing norms, financial capacity and best environmental practice. - Provide solutions for the three main objectives: - o The avoidance of waste generation; - o The reduction of waste volumes; and - o The safe disposal and management of waste.